 Mental health problems affect about 1 in 10 children and young people.
 They include depression, anxiety and conduct disorder, including self-harm, and are often a direct response to what is happening in their lives.

-At Holy Cross School as a minimum, all staff will receive regular training about recognising and responding to mental health issues as part of their regular child protection training in order to enable them to keep students safe.
+At Holy Cross School, as a minimum, all staff will receive regular training about recognising and responding to mental health issues as part of their regular child protection training in order to enable them to keep students safe.

 We will host relevant information on our virtual learning environment for staff who wish to learn more about mental health.
 The MindEd learning portal provides free online training suitable for staff wishing to know more about a specific issue.